RohanSenthil/EnvironMeet/README.md

 Create your own .env file with the appropriate contents

 ## Run
-Open your command line (windows) as administrator and type:
-`wsl -d docker-desktop`
-`sysctl -w vm.max_map_count=262144` (no persistent way found yet)

-To run, in your project terminal type:
-`docker-compose up --build`

-Finally, in your virtual environment type:
+In your virtual environment type:
 `flask run`